 1:30-2:30pm Team Presentation: University of Texas at Austin

 2:30-3:00pm Judges’ Deliberation

 SEBC thanks the following colleges and universities for submitting bids:

 Florida Southern College (two teams), Florida State University, Georgia Southern University, Indiana University-Purdue University Indianapolis, Lees-McRae College, Loras College, Mount St. Mary's University, Ohio University (two teams), University of Delaware (two teams), University of Mount Union, University of Tampa, University of Texas at Austin, and University of Western Ontario.

 Stefan is the Stephen J. Galetti Professor of Sport Management at the University of Michigan.
 He is an economist who specializes in the economics of sport and has written extensively on the economics of hosting major sporting events and has acted as advisor to sports governing bodies and national governments on economic and organizational issues.
-He is author of over 100 publications in peer reviewed journals and seven books, including the New York Times bestseller Soccernomics.

 The University of Michigan Sport Management Program prepares students for careers in the global sports industry.
 Our curriculum studies the cultural and business impact of sports through hands-on, real-world case studies and consulting projects led by our world-renowned faculty.
 Our students learn through active engagement with our faculty, academic advisors and alumni mentors, dynamic internships, involvement in cross-campus student-run organizations, and other outstanding professional development activities.